The

 Location

-River North appropriately sits on the north of the Chicago River, above the Loop, below Near North Side and to the west of Streeterville.
+River North appropriately sits north of the Chicago River, above the Loop, below Near North Side and to the west of Streeterville.

 Demographics